zezulka/GpioDebuggerAgent/README.md

 Introduction
 ------------
-This agent is the client part of a debugging tool based on *[bulldog library](https://github.com/SilverThings/bulldog "Bulldog")*.
+This agent is the server part of a debugging tool based on *[bulldog library](https://github.com/SilverThings/bulldog "Bulldog")*.
 To use it, simply install it via Maven.
 Agent must be run as root (access to `/dev/mem` is required for the agent to work properly).

 Application output
 ------------------